saifk00/obsidian-vault/Wiki/markov-networks.md

 Markov networks are one type of [[probabilistic-graphical-model]].
-#todo continue reading about markov networks
+- [ ] continue reading about markov networks
 # Motivation
 In the [[pgm-misconception-example]], we find that we cannot capture both the independence properties we intuit with any [[bayesian-networks]].
 Intuitively, this is because the relation between the variables is actually *symmetrical* whereas bayesian networks implicitly assume there is directionality to the influence.
 This notion of symmetry is the core of markov networks.